etri/QMSum_SummaryEvidence/README.md

 # QMSum_SummaryEvidence

-**QMSum_SummaryEvidence** dataset is augmented version of [QMSUM](https://github.com/Yale-LILY/QMSum), by newly annotating evidence sentences that faithfully explain a summary.
+**QMSum_SummaryEvidence** dataset is a newly annotated version of [QMSUM](https://github.com/Yale-LILY/QMSum), by manually and explicitly annotating evidence sentences that faithfully “support” each summary sentence.

 ### Evidence Type